THE TEN WORDS

 7) "You shall not commit adultery".

-The seventh spiritual law of God is faith, i.e. being faithful as God is faithful.
+This commandment prohibits all sexual relationships outside of marriage.
+Therefore the seventh spiritual law of God is faith, i.e. being faithful as God is faithful.
 Revelation 14:12 states that obedient people "keep the commandments of God and the faith of Jesus", or in other words, keep the commandments in both a physical and spiritual sense.
-Romans 3:22 and Galatians 2:16,20 say, when correctly translated as in the KJV, that people begotten of God have the "faith of Jesus".
-Hebrews 11 is full of the faithful acts of those who had the faith of God.
+Romans 3:22 and Galatians 2:16,20 say, when correctly translated, as in the KJV, that people begotten of God have the faith of Jesus.
+Hebrews 11 is full of the faithful acts of those who were led by the faith of God.

 8) "You shall not steal".